artsy/README/onboarding/engineering-introduction.md

 ## How We Work

-The engineering team [Playbook](/playbooks/being-an-artsy-engineer.md) discusses why we make the technical and non-technical decisions we do.
+The engineering team [playbooks](/playbooks#readme) discuss why we make the technical and non-technical decisions we do.

 ### Development Environments